Harker Heights mother writes book to encourage other parents

 Because of this hopefulness, Bobe reached out to a social worker at Texas Children’s Hospital and asked that they look at Sophia’s medical records to see if they could help.
 That afternoon Sophia was flown to Houston.

-Bobe moved into the Ronald McDonald House where she spent the next eight and a half months.
+Bobe moved into the Ronald McDonald House, where she spent the next 8½ months.

 “I was down to nothing, and God became so much more real that year,” she said.